farce1/family-care-hackathon/README.md

 - Keep the details of you and your family's past appointments by uploading PDFs of your medical records
 - Be reminded of outdated medical statistics
 - Book next appointments through the NFZ API
-- Talk to your data via our MCP server

 ## **🏗️ Architecture** <a name="arch"></a>

 - Frontend build in Next.js
 - FastAPI-based backend
 - PostgreSQL database storing fragile information
-- MCP server for talking to your health data

 ## **🚀 Getting Started**